meryem0x/assembly-notes/README.md

 Reverses the bits in an operand.
 The operand could be either in a register or in the memory.

 `NOT   eax`

+### CALLING INSTRUCTIONS
+#### CALL
+Pushes the return address (address immediately after the CALL instruction) on the stack.
+Changes EIP to the call destination.
+This effectively transfers control to the call target and begins execution there.

+`CALL function_name`

+#### INT
+Generates a software interrupt.

+`INT	0x80`

+#### RET
+Transfers program control to a return address located on the top of the stack.
+This address is usually placed on the stack by a CALL instruction.

+`RET`

 ## SECTIONS
 - *section.data:*